Security Architecture (SecA)

 • Zero Trust Security - By never trusting anyone and always verifying someone's identity, the network becomes safer.

-• Privacy by Design - By designing an IT system where sensitive and personal data is automatically protected from unauthorized access, the IT system per definition is made more secure.
+• Privacy by Design - By designing an IT system where sensitive and personal data is automatically protected from unauthorized access, the IT system, per definition, is made more secure.

-• Least Privilege - By designing an IT system where only the necessary features are provided role-based, the IT system per definition is made more safe and secure.
+• Least Privilege - By designing an IT system where only the necessary features are provided role-based, the IT system, per definition, is made more safe and secure.

 • Layered Security - By building providing security controls at various places or levels in the IT-Infrastructure, breaching one place or level does not mean an entity has access to everything right away, thus making the entire system more safe and secure.